AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/timelines.md

 manually move the play position along the timeline while testing.
 You can position the cursor by tapping the screen in the ruler area at the top of the Timeline View.

-Tapping on the arrow at the top of the cursor, or using the <Keys.ContextKey>Select Cursor</Keys.ContextKey> context menu option sets **Wheel A** to control the cursor position.
+Tapping on the arrow at the top of the cursor, or using the <Keys.ContextKey>Select Cursor</Keys.ContextKey> context menu option sets <strong>Wheel A</strong> to control the cursor position.

 Selection tool types
 ------------------